georgekcchung/exim-api/README.md

 credit: pleshevskiy

-The API server is to provide mail queue information of exim by API It supports postfix and exim.
+The API server is to provide mail queue information of exim/postfix
+It supports postfix and exim.
 Please check config.py to configure the mail server

 # API documentation